beyarkay/masters-thesis/src/05_results.md

 \end{figure}
 <!-- prettier-ignore-end -->

-The weighted confusion matrix for FFNNs trained to classify only 5 classes shows very good performance with little bias in its mispredictions.
+The weighted confusion matrix for 5-class FFNNs shows good performance, with little bias in its mispredictions.

 The weighted confusion matrix for 50 classes also shows very good performance, however there is a bias in its mispredictions as shown by the two diagonals